 “I think the students are enjoying it, we can sense it is having a positive effect on their learning and I’m sure this is something we’ll do again.”

-DMU lecturers involved in the sessions included: Martin Polley, Keith Scott, Deborah Catmell, Kenneth Morrison, Liz Tingle, Anna Blackwell, Dilatte De Cristofar, Beatriz Pichel and Siobhan Keenan.
+DMU lecturers involved in the sessions included: Martin Polley, Keith Scott, Deborah Cartmell, Kenneth Morrison, Liz Tingle, Anna Blackwell, Dilatte De Cristofar, Beatriz Pichel and Siobhan Keenan.

 Siobhan Keenan who is a Professor of Shakespeare and Renaissance Literature, said: “My main field at DMU is Shakespeare and I wanted to provide something today which would give A-level students an edge going into their exams.